albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/2 - HADOOP INSTALLATION AND CONFIGURATION.md

 sudo chown -R hadoop:hadoop /opt/hadoop/
 ```

-* Go to NameNode and connect with hadoop user and copy folder hadoop to all DataNodes
+* Go to NameNode and connect with hadoop user and copy folder hadoop to all DataNodes.<br>
   Another option is create one image from NameNode and copy to DataNodes
 ```bash
 cd ~